Mike Zunino Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.65 team ERA that ranks 25th among all MLB pitching staffs.
+- The Red Sox's 4.64 team ERA ranks 24th across all MLB pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs given up (77 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Paxton gets the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his fourth of the season.
+He is 1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched.

-- The lefty's last appearance came on Wednesday against the Cincinnati Reds, when he went five innings, surrendering one earned run while giving up four hits.
+- His most recent time out was on Saturday against the Tampa Bay Rays, when the righty went three innings, surrendering one earned run while giving up two hits.

-- The 34-year-old has an ERA of 4.26, with 12.8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .236 batting average against him.
+- In 11 games this season, the 27-year-old has put up an ERA of 3.48, with 8.8 strikeouts per nine innings.
+Opponents are hitting .203 against him.

 © 2023 Data Skrive.
 All rights reserved.